Article V: The University Council

 Section 10: Regular Meetings

-The Council shall meet at least three times each semester of the regular academic year.
+The Council will schedule at least three meetings each semester of the regular academic year.
 The time and place of the regular meetings shall be determined by the presiding officer.

 Section 11: Special Meetings